dergigi/ants/README.md

-# ants - opinionated nostr text search
+# ants - advanced nostr text search

-An opinionated search interface for Nostr.
+An opinionated search interface for nostr.

+ants is the search and discovery interface I always wanted to have.
+It can do reverse image lookups, has all kinds of search modifiers, and will not shy away from throwing events back at you that it can't even render yet.

+The basic philosophy is to *always stay in search* and to embrace false positives, i.e. rather show too much than too little.
+But we still want to be able to filter out nonsense and spam.
+It's very much a work-in-progress.
+It doesn't have many [WoT](https://search.dergigi.com/?q=%28WoT+OR+%22web+of+trust%22%29+by%3Adergigi.com) features yet, for example.

+The current version is not very performant and will probably crash often.

+But it's useful to at least one person already, which is [me](https://search.dergigi.com/p/npub1dergggklka99wwrs92yz8wdjs952h2ux2ha2ed598ngwu9w7a6fsh9xzpc).

 ## Search Examples

-ants can search for [all kinds of stuff](https://search.dergigi.com/?q=%2Fexamples) by utilizing NIP-05, NIP-50, and having human-readable shorthands for (pun intended) the most common `kind`s:
+ants can search for [all kinds of stuff](https://search.dergigi.com/?q=%2Fexamples) by making good use of [NIP-05](https://search.dergigi.com/?q=nip%3A05), [NIP-50](https://search.dergigi.com/?q=nip%3A50), and having human-readable shorthands for (pun intended) the most common `kind`s:

 - [`vibe coding`](https://search.dergigi.com/?q=vibe%20coding) - anything that mentions "vibe coding"
 - [`by:fiatjaf`](https://search.dergigi.com/?q=by%3Afiatjaf) - find events from fiatjaf